Boeing 787 delivery dry spell adds to 737 MAX woes

 By Eric M. Johnson

-SEATTLE, Dec 8 (Reuters) - Boeing Co BA.N lost another 63 orders for its newly un-grounded 737 MAX jet in November, and the company delivered seven aircraft to customers, down from 24 in the same month a year ago, company data showed on Tuesday.
+SEATTLE, Dec 8 (Reuters) - Boeing Co BA.N lost another 63 orders in November for its newly un-grounded 737 MAX jet, and the company delivered seven aircraft to customers, down from 24 in the same month a year ago, company data showed on Tuesday.

 The embattled U.S. planemaker had no 787 Dreamliner deliveries to customers last month, warning that inspections over quality flaws and the resurgent coronavirus will continue to hamper deliveries through year-end.